Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$

 \begin{thm}[See Theorem 5.4.4 in \cite{superpotentials}] Let $\cali{H}_d(\proj^k)$ denote the set of holomorphic endomorphisms of degree $d\geq 2$ on $\proj^k$.
 There is a Zariski dense open set $\cali{H}_d^*(\proj^k)$ in $\cali{H}_d(\proj^k)$ such that, if $f$ is in $\cali{H}_d^*(\proj^k)$, then $d^{-pn}(f^n)^*(S)$ converges to $T^p$ uniformly with respect to $S\in\cali{C}_p$.
 In particular, for $f$ in $\cali{H}_d^*(\proj^k)$, $T^p$ is the unique current in $\cali{C}_p$ which is $f^*$-invariant. \end{thm}

 The purpose of this paper is to generalize Theorem ~\ref{thm:544} by proving the following theorem. \begin{thm} Let $f:\proj^k\to\proj^k$ be a holomorphic endomorphism of degree $d\geq 2$.
 Let $T^p$ denote the Green $(p, p)$-current associated with $f$ on $\proj^k$.
-Then, there is a proper invariant analytic subset $E$ for $f$ such that $d^{-pn}(f^n)^*(S)$ converges to $T^p$ exponentially fast in the current sense for every positive closed $(p, p)$-current $S$ of mass $1$ smooth on $E$. \end{thm} The set $E$ in the theorem is not necessarily empty (cf. Example ~\ref{example} in Section ~\ref{sec:exam}).
-In fact, if $f$ is a holomorphic endomorphism in $\cali{H}_d^*(\proj^k)$ in Theorem \ref{thm:544}, then $E$ is empty.
-To be precise, the multiplicity condition in Lemma 5.4.5 ~\cite{superpotentials} implies that $E$ is empty.
-Therefore, it is fair to say that Theorem ~\ref{thm:544} amounts to the case where $E$ is empty (see Corollary ~\ref{cor:544tomain}).
+Then, there is a proper invariant analytic subset $E$ for $f$ such that $d^{-pn}(f^n)^*(S)$ converges to $T^p$ exponentially fast in the current sense for every $S\in\cali{C}_p$ smooth on $E$. \end{thm} Here, for $S$ in $\cali{C}_p$, we say that $S$ is smooth on $E$ if there exists a neighborhood of $E$ on which the restriction of $S$ can be represented by a smooth $(p, p)$-form.